 1838: Two Church Centers

 The commandment to gather to Missouri had been given to the members of The Church of Jesus Christ of Latter-day Saints in 1833, but Joseph Smith and other Church leaders were still centered in Ohio, so the gathering of the Saints was not fixed on Missouri.
 On April 26, 1838, Joseph Smith received a revelation from the Lord instructing him to have the Saints build up the city of Far West, Missouri.
-By this time most of the Saints had been forced to leave Jackson County, and so many of them travelled west.
+By this time, most of the Saints had been forced to leave Jackson County, and so many of them travelled west.
 The Lord instructed that the Saints build up Far West and prepare to build another house unto the Lord.
 Soon, the Mormons were arriving in droves.

 Mob Rule and the Danites